Assessing the Risk of Breast Cancer

 What the Results Show

 After you complete the questionnaire, the information you provided will be used to calculate your lifetime risk of breast cancer, using nationally recognized methods.
-You will be informed of your risk assessment by mail, and a copy of the full report will be sent to your primary care physician or OB-GYN, whoever referred you for your mammogram.
+You will receive a letter in the mail informing you of your level of risk.
+A copy of the assessment report will be placed in your medical record.

 You and your doctor can then use this information to decide if you might benefit from a higher level of screening beyond regular checkups and mammograms.
 Some of these more advanced screening options include ultrasound, MRI or genetic testing.